 We have an interest in the participating fund and share the surplus of the participating fund.
 The surplus of the participating fund after the deductions will be shared between you (and owners of other policies) and us through profit sharing.
-We aim to allocate 90% of the surplus to you, while 10% will become another part of our profits.
-We will receive our share when we declare and/or pay bonuses and interest to your policy and when you exercise the Bonus Lock-in Option.
+We aim to allocate 80% of the surplus to you, while 20% will become another part of our profits.
+We will receive our share when we pay bonuses and interest to your policy.